zbynekdrlik/obs-yt-player/README.md

 - Files marked with `_gf` will retry Gemini on next startup
 - Check logs for metadata extraction details

+### Multi-Instance Issues?
+- Ensure each script has a unique filename
+- Check that scene names match script names
+- Verify logs show correct script identification
+- Each instance should have separate cache directories

 ### Nested Scene Not Working?
 - Ensure nested source is visible (eye icon)
 - Source names must match exactly